Principal | AIA

-Prior to joining AIFNY in 2014, Dingeldein interned at SO-IL, mainly working on the Manetti Shrem Museum of Art competition, which they later won.
+Prior to joining AIFNY in 2014, Dingeldein interned at SO-IL, specifically, worked on the Manetti Shrem Museum of Art competition, which they later won.
 During her college career, Dingeldein worked as the University of Kentucky’s College of Design’s Lab Consultant and explored design’s vast forms and ways by participating in design electives and conferences such as Possible Mediums.

 Dingeldein believes that design is only as strong as its smallest detail.